Kansas authorities find ‘items of interest’ in new search of BTK killer’s former home

 “Multiple law enforcement agencies are seeking long-sought answers in decades-old missing persons and unsolved murder cases in the tri-state area of Kansa, Missouri and Oklahoma.
 And possibly locations that extend beyond the tri-state area,” she added.

-Ms Rawson also revealed that Rader had this year been offered immunity to confess to any violent crimes he may have committed between the early 1960s and his arrest in 2005.
+Ms Rawson, a true crime author, also revealed that Rader had been offered immunity earlier this year to confess to any violent crimes he may have committed between the early 1960s and his arrest in 2005.

 She called on local, state and federal law enforcement agencies to form a BTK killer special task force “to fund and power these vital ongoing tasks”.